 Hit the slopes

-Most of Alberta’s ski hills are located much farther south around Banff, which is why Marmot Basin is a popular spot for skiers and snowboarders north of Calgary.
+Most of Alberta’s ski resorts are located around Banff, which is why Marmot Basin is a popular spot for skiers and snowboarders north of Calgary who make the trip from Edmonton to Jasper.
 The mountain has more than 1600 acres of slopes, seven lifts including three high-speed quads, and a terrain park with jumps, rails and boxes.
 For those who enjoy apres ski, there are also a number of hillside restaurants.

 Parking is available on site, and a shuttle goes between Jasper and Marmot Basin three times per day.